Building Progress at 25 August 2020

 Thank you also to the countless others who have given their time and insights to the Project along the journey, either through previous iterations of the Building Sub-Committee or for specialist advice and assistance.

-JJSLSC Project Control Group Committee
+Chair, JJSLSC Project Control Group

-Vice President JJSLSC Board
+Vice President, JJSLSC Board